jackmizell12/HorizonTask_Aging_Project/README.md

 ## File List

--   AgingBehVarPattern.R: The analysis script, not this analysis uses the here package and for these analyses you need to keep the data files in the same folder as this file.
+-   AgingBehVarPattern.R: The analysis script, note this analysis uses the here package and for these analyses you need to keep the data files in the same folder as this file.

 -   AgingInconsistent.csv: Overall data structure for the main analyses